blindsidenetworks/bigbluetutor-client/ionic-BigBlueTutor/plugins/cordova-plugin-googleplus/README.md

 ### Android
 To configure Android, [generate a configuration file here](https://developers.google.com/mobile/add?platform=android&cntapi=signin).
 Once Google Sign-In is enabled Google will automatically create necessary credentials in Developer Console.
 There is no need to add the generated google-services.json file into your cordova project.

-Make sure you execute the `keytool` steps as explained [here](https://developers.google.com/drive/android/auth) or authentication will fail (do this for both release and debug keystores).
+Make sure you execute the `keytool` steps as explained [here](https://developers.google.com/android/guides/client-auth) or authentication will fail.

 IMPORTANT:
 * The step above, about `keytool`, show 2 types of certificate fingerprints, the **Release** and the **Debug**, when generating the configuration file, it's better to use the **Debug** certificate fingerprint, after that, you have to go on [Google Credentials Manager](https://console.developers.google.com/apis/credentials), and manually create a credential for **OAuth2 client** with your **Release** certificate fingerprint.
 This is necessary to your application work on both Development and Production releases.